 Back surgery: When is it a good idea?

 Back surgery can help relieve some causes of back pain, but it's rarely necessary.
-Most back pain resolves on its own within two months.
+Most back pain resolves on its own within three months.

 Low back pain is one of the most common ailments seen by family doctors.
-Back problems typically respond to nonsurgical treatments — such as anti-inflammatory medications, heat, gentle massage and physical therapy.
+Back problems typically respond to nonsurgical treatments — such as anti-inflammatory medications, heat and physical therapy.

 Do you need back surgery?